jonathanlareau/ms-app-grpc-python/README.md

 127.0.0.1 sayhello-service
 ## Individual start
 ### Steps
-- In the folder server : gradle bootRun
+- In the folder server : py server.py
-- In the folder client : gradle bootRun
+- In the folder client : py client.py
 - In the folder angular : ng serve --open
 ### Test
 After open the browser to: http://localhost:4200/sayhello